Diagnosing a Meniscus Injury

 If a longitudinal tear doesn't heal properly it can lead to a displaced tear, known as a bucket handle tear.
 This is a complete tear that goes all the way through and never touches the inner rim of your meniscus.
 There is a risk that the handle may flip over and can catch on the femur, locking the joint and increasing pain.
 This tear accounts for 10% of all meniscus tears, and causes your knee to lock in flexion.
 It is seen most often in young athletes, and happens in conjunction with 50% of ACL injuries.

-A displaced horizontal flap tear can develop if your tear is overlooked or left alone.
+A complete horizontal tear resulting in displaced tissue is also referred to as a horizontal flap tear and can develop if your tear is overlooked or left alone.
 This type of tear is horizontal on the surface of your meniscus and creates a flap that flicks when your knee moves.
 It is a result of a strong force that tears your meniscus from the inner rim; it can easily become a complex tear if left untreated.
 Often, the flap is trimmed away during surgery to prevent further tearing.
 Since the periphery of the meniscus is not compromised and there is enough tissue left to heal, the cushioning function of the meniscus is maintained.
-If this tear extends from the apex of your meniscus to the outer rim, you may develop a meniscal cyst (a mass that develops from a collection of synovial fluid along the outside rim of the meniscus).
+If this tear extends from the apex of your meniscus to the outer rim, you may develop a meniscal cyst (a mass that develops from a collection of synovial fluid along the outside rim of the meniscus) and/or experience increased swelling in and around the knee.

 A radial tear starts as a sharp split along the inner edge of your meniscus and eventually runs part way or all the way through your meniscus, dividing it into a front and back section (across the middle body instead of down the length).
 This tear generally occurs between the posterior horn and middle section and is seen frequently in your lateral meniscus.